bharatiDSG/NextGen-Automation-ts/README.md

 This will run 2 secured athlete login tests on the golf galaxy prod site this time.

-Run the following cmd to run the test one more time after setting the environment in the cmd line:
+Run the test one more time after setting the environment in the cmd line:

     ENV=pl_prod npm test